swiss/fedlex-jolux/doc/subdivisions.md

 # Subdivisions

-To structure a law text further, jolux:LegalResourceSubdivision is used:
+To structure a legislative resource further, jolux:LegalResourceSubdivision is used:

 :::{admonition} jolux:LegalResourceSubdivision
 :class: note
 :name: LegalResourceSubdivision
-The class **jolux:LegalResourceSubdivision** is used to structure each law text into units: Article (basic unit) and elements above and below this in the hierarchy, as well as annexes and other elements.
+The class **jolux:LegalResourceSubdivision** is used to structure each legislative resource into units: Article (basic unit) and elements above and below this in the hierarchy, as well as annexes and other elements.
 The concrete unit is attached by using [jolux:legalResourceSubdivisionType](vocabularies.md#subdivision-types).
 :::

 ## Example